szamasz/ml_project/README.md

 ## Overview

 EDA for the project is located in notebooks/apartments_eda.ipynb
+Docs: yprofile report and presentation is located in docs/

 Optuna training training script is located in src/optuna_study.py which works with dependencies in src/lib/optuna/*